 -… the characteristic motion peculiar to the object (absolute motion), with the transformations the object undergoes in its shifting in relation to the environment, mobile or immobile (relative motion;, both motions should be conceived in art, fh)

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: ‘Pittura scultura futuriste’, Milan 1914; as quoted in “Futurism”, ed.
+* artist quote of Boccioni on motion in futurist painting art and sculpture: ‘Pittura scultura futuriste’, Milan 1914; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-328 ( painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+328

 - The first painting to appear with an affirmation of simultaneity was mine and had the following title: ‘Simultaneous visions, (1911, fh).
 It was exhibited in the galerie Bernheim in Paris, and in the same exhibition my Futurist painter friends also appeared with similar experiments in simultaneity.